 We can’t go any further without talking about the greatest horse to ever run the Grand National, Red Rum.
 The horse dominated the 1970’s in a time when the Grand National was probably at it’s lowest ever point in terms of popularity, mainly due to the sale of the race course to property developer, Bill Davies.
 It was Davies who then tripled entry prices and is also the reason behind the lowest attendance at any Grand National in living memory.

-Just when the sport and the race needed a hero, up stepped Red Rum!
-Red Rum was quickly becoming the horse to watch in the 1970’s, with trainer Ginger McCain saying it was the best horse they had ever trained.
-The horse was bought in 1966 for just £420, but it was McCain who eventually paid the then handsome sum of £6,300, which little did he know was going to totally change his life.
+Just when the sport and the race needed a hero, up stepped Red Rum.
+He was quickly becoming the horse to watch in the 1970’s, with trainer Ginger McCain saying it was the best horse they had ever trained.
+He was bought in 1966 for just £420, but it was McCain who eventually paid the then handsome sum of £6,300.

 Interestingly, it was just a couple of days after McCain started work on Red Rum that he noticed the horse was actually lame.
-He sued a technique of walking it through sea water to recover the horse, which clearly had a massive positive affect.
+He used a technique of walking it through sea water, which clearly had a hugely positive affect.

-In 1973 the horse went on to win the Grand National for the first time.
-The next two victories were at the 1974 and 1977 races, respectively, and is still the only horse to have won the race on three spate occasions.
+In 1973, Red Rum went on to win the Grand National for the first time.
+The next two victories were at the 1974 and 1977 races, respectively, and is still the only horse to have won the race on three separate occasions.
 What many people aren’t aware of is that in the two years between Red Rum’s second and third victory (1975 and 1976) the horse finished second in both of these races.
-So, over the space of 5 consecutive Grand Nationals, the horse’s form read 11221, which is pretty incredible considering how competitive this race had become.
+So, over the space of 5 consecutive Grand Nationals, the Red Rum’s form read 11221, which is pretty incredible considering how competitive this race had become.